spryker/oryx/docs/oryx/oryx.md

 last_updated: Apr 4, 2023
 ---

 Oryx is a framework that empowers developers to build composable frontends with ease.
 It provides a rich library of components, including a design system, which lets developers create modern and visually appealing user interfaces.
-The components integrate with Spryker APIs by default, providing a seamless experience for developers.

 There are different ways to learn Oryx.
 To start developing with Oryx right away, see the [setup guide](/docs/oryx/getting-started/set-up-oryx.md).
 If you want to first learn more about Oryx, continue reading this document.